Skamat2006/Pacman/README.md

 Developer tools that will help the most with developing this project:

-  - Page Inspector: You can view and edit page content and layout.
+  - **Page Inspector**: You can view and edit page content and layout.
-  - Web Console: You can see your console.logs and interact with the page using JavaScript.
+  - **Web Console**: You can see your console.logs and interact with the page using JavaScript.
-  - Performance Tool: You can analyze your site's general responsiveness, performance, Javascript and layout performance.
+  - **Performance Tool**: You can analyze your site's general responsiveness, performance, Javascript and layout performance.

 The tool that will help you the most is the Performance Tool.
 There you can record a sample of your actions on the site and analyze the FPS, check for   frame drops, how much time your functions take to execute, and other useful metrics monitoring.